pmean/classes/introduction-to-r/01/src/simon-5505-01-directions.md

 [refp2]: https://github.com/pmean/data/blob/main/files/aids-cases.csv
 [refp3]: https://github.com/pmean/data/blob/main/files/aids-cases.yaml

 ## Question 1

-Calculate the minimum and maximun number of AIDS cases in Victoria from 1982 to 1987.
+Calculate the minimum and maximum number of AIDS cases in Victoria from 1982 to 1987.
 The default format for this table is acceptable.
 Provide a brief interpretation.